isabella232/advertising-cloud.en/help/dsp/audiences/audience-third-party-data-providers.md

 * TruSignal
 * Weborama

-For more information about importing custom third-party segments for your account, contact your account manager.
+For more information about importing custom third-party segments for your account, contact your Adobe account manager.

 >[!MORELIKETHIS]
 >